 Spicy Fried Chicken Sandwich

-A spicy fried chicken sandwich is lunchtime treat.
-I don’t use this for pack lunch, though because it is so deliciously fresh.
+A spicy fried chicken sandwich is a lunchtime treat.
+I don’t use this for pack lunch though because it is so delicious when fresh.
 Top tip: buy high-quality brioche buns.
-I like these from Waitrose – buttery, rich and a few sesame seeds.

 Southern Fried Chicken Dippers & BBQ Sauce